Title

 (1) The Agency is authorized to develop criteria and procedures for identifying Security Employers that violate the requirements and obligations of this Chapter with a frequency and severity that undermine the Chapter’s purpose.

-(3) If a Security Employer or person meets the criteria established by the Agency under this Section, the Department of Procurement shall have the authority to deem that employer or person ineligible for any future City contract.
+(3) A Security Employer that meets the criteria established by the Agency under this Section shall be provided written notice of the identified deficiencies and afforded a period of up to ninety (90) days to remedy deficiencies before being deemed ineligible for any future City contract.

 § 9-6711.
 Exercise of Rights Protected; Retaliation Prohibited.